indigofairyx/Better-Big-Screen-Window-Manager/README.md

 > *Personal I don't use these on my system, have shut off these system keys with [PowerToys](https://github.com/microsoft/PowerToys) Keyboard Manager.*
 > *If you use them you can change them in the `.ahk` script.*
 >
-> ^^3 *Additionally* For decades windows Horizontal Scroll direction felt backward to me, I flipped the direction for this script.
+> ^^3 *Additionally* Windows Horizontal Scroll direction felt backward to me, I flipped the movement direction for this script.

 # Notes...